-A veteran cop, Murtaugh, is partnered with a young suicidal cop, Riggs.
-Both having one thing in common; hating working in pairs.
+A veteran policeman, Murtaugh, is partnered with a younger, suicidal officer, Riggs.
+They both have one thing in common: hating working in pairs.
 Now they must learn to work with one another to stop a gang of drug smugglers.

 It is 1776 in colonial South Carolina.
 Benjamin Martin, a French-Indian war hero who is haunted by his past, now wants nothing more than to live peacefully on his small plantation, and wants no part of a war with the most powerful nation in the world, Great Britain.
 Meanwhile, his two eldest sons, Gabriel and Thomas, can't wait to enlist in the newly formed "Continental Army."
 When South Carolina decides to join the rebellion against England, Gabriel immediately signs up to fight...without his father's permission.
 But when Colonel William Tavington, British dragoon, infamous for his brutal tactics, comes and burns the Martin Plantation to the ground, tragedy strikes.
 Benjamin quickly finds himself torn between protecting his family, and seeking revenge along with being a part of the birth of a new, young, and ambitious nation.
 Written by

 67 of 103 people found this review helpful.

 Was this review helpful to you?